 New developments include a revamped Union Station, landscaped lakeside recreational trails, and the addition of multiple parks.
 The two crown jewels of the new waterfront are the whimsical, white-sand Sugar Beach opposite the Redpath Sugar refinery, and Trillium Park, an abandoned amusement park (Ontario Place) that has been transformed in a stunning ode to native flora.

 North of the lake, traffic is congested at best—chaotic at worst—especially on weekdays.
 It’s particularly bad in the core, but the highways aren’t immune.
 As the suburbs continue to densify, developing their own personalities, the roads are only getting worse.

 Gentrification has made an aggressive sweep over Toronto.
 As rents rise, colorful ethnic neighborhoods such as Parkdale (home to the city’s largest Tibetan population) are being transformed, pushing eclectic and mom-and-pop businesses, and the people who run them, farther from the city center.
 Although much of downtown has been gentrified, there are some parts of Toronto, including downtown, where gangs rule.
 But the city remains one of the safest in the world, according to The Economist.

-So, for better or for worse, Toronto is not simply "good" anymore.
-A local reporter has compared it to a teenager (it’s a young city, turning 178 in 2012).
-The comparison is apt: Toronto is out for fun, exuberant, a bit rambunctious, and sometimes a challenge to manage.
+For better or for worse, the city's classic nickname, "Toronto the Good," tells just one part of the story these days.
+A local reporter has compared Toronto to a teenager (it’s a young city, barely over 200 years).
+The comparison is apt: Toronto is exuberant, out for fun, a bit rambunctious, and sometimes a challenge to manage.
 The reward is that it’s more interesting than merely nice.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.